Zulayho Boyhonova: Biography

 Zulayho Boyhonova was born on April 28, 1963, in the Namangan Region of Uzbekistan.
 In 1980, she completed secondary school and, in 1981 enrolled at the Uzbekistan State Institute of Arts and Culture in the Department of Musical Drama.

 After graduating from the institute in 1986, she started working at the Uzbek State Musical Drama Theater named after Muqumiy.
 In the theater, she played several leading roles in performances.
 For her significant contributions to theatrical arts and creative achievements, she was awarded the title of "Honored artist of Uzbekistan" in 1996 and in 2003 was honored with the title of "People's Artist of Uzbekistan".

 In 2005, Zulayho Boyhonova was awarded by the Ministry of Culture and Sports of the Republic of Uzbekistan with the nomination "Sahnamiz farishtasi" ("Angel of the Stage").
-The singer has been on tour in several countries: the US, France, Belgium, Poland, Germany, Pakistan, India, China, Turkey, Russia, South Korea, Egypt, Saudi Arabia.
+The singer has been on tour in several countries: the United States, France, Belgium, Poland, Germany, Pakistan, India, China, Turkey, Russia, South Korea, Egypt, Saudi Arabia.

 Currently, she works as a singer in the national ensemble "Ofarin," led by her teacher, the "People's Artist of Uzbekistan", Abduhashim Ismailov.